Ashok Goel: Teaching and scholarship

 During 2012–2019, Ashok was the Director of Georgia Tech's Ph.D.
 Program in Human-Centered Computing.
 Since 2019, he has been the Chief Scientist with the Georgia Tech's Center for 21st Century Universities, where he leads research on AI in education and education in AI.
 In 2014, Goel developed an online course on Knowledge-Based AI as part of Georgia Tech's Online Master of Science in Computer Science program.
-In 2016, he developed Jill Watson, a virtual teaching assistant for automatically answering students’ questions in discussion forums of online classes based on the IBM Watson technology.
+In 2016, the students in his lab developed Jill Watson, a virtual teaching assistant for automatically answering students’ questions in discussion forums of online classes based on the IBM Watson technology.
 His 2016 TEDx talk A Teaching Assistant named Jill Watson describes this experiment.
 In 2019, he co-edited Blended learning in practice: A guide for researchers and practitioners published by the MIT Press.
 He received AAAI's Outstanding AI Educator Award in 2019 and the University System of Georgia Regent's Award for Scholarship of Teaching and Learning in 2020.
 Since 2021, Ashok has been the Executive Director for NSF's National AI Institute for Adult Learning and Online Education (AI-ALOE).
 He was selected as an AAAI Fellow in 2021 and a Cognitive Science Society Fellow in 2022.
 Ashok was awarded the AAAI Distinguished Service Award in 2024.

 Goel's teaching and research have been covered in The Wall Street Journal, The Washington Post, Wired, and EdTech among other media.

 A review article in a special issue of The Chronicle of Higher Education called virtual assistants exemplified by Jill Watson as one of the most transformative educational technologies in the digital era.